Tobias0809/Music-Tagging-with-CNN-Architectures/README.md

 # Music Tagging with CNN Architectures
 Deep Learning for Multi-Label Music Classification

-Course: Advancesd Machine Learnfing for Natural Language Processing (IT University of Copenhagen)
+Course: Advanced Machine Learnfing for Natural Language Processing (IT University of Copenhagen)